When should I introduce foods?

 She may also try to bring food to her mouth.

-Keep in mind that a baby under 6 months old isn’t necessarily ready for foods just because she nurses more often for several days.
-More frequent feedings could be due to a growth spurt or a temporary need for more milk (see Growth spurts).
+Some babies may need to start eating foods a little earlier than 6 months.
+However, a baby under 6 months old isn’t necessarily ready for foods just because she nurses more often for several days.
+This could be due to a growth spurt or a temporary need for more milk (see Growth spurts).

-Interest in food varies greatly from one baby to the next.
-Some need several tries before they get used to foods, while others like them so much that they lose interest in milk.
+Interest in food varies greatly from one baby to another.
+Some need several tries before they get used to solid food, while others like it the first time they try it.

 What about premature babies?